How To Fix ” Clock Watchdog Timeout ” Error in Windows 10?

 Right click the device whose driver you updated and click Properties or Double-Click it.

 Now, go to the Driver tab and click the Roll-Back Driver button.

 Use System Restore to Bring Back The Good Times

 Did you know?
 You can literally take Windows back to a previous point in time by using the System Restore feature.
-This only effects Windows files though.
+This only affects Windows files though.

 Simply open System Restore and restore to the closest (automatically created) System Restore point that you can find.